solvebio/solvebio-ruby/README.md

 	rake test          # or make test
     sudo rake install  # or make install

-In the process this builds a *solvebio* gem which you can use elsewhere.
+This also builds a *solvebio* gem which you can use elsewhere.

 But note, you can also run right inside the git repository without installing anything.
-For example:
+For example, running:

     git clone https://github.com/rocky/solvebio-ruby.git
 	solvebio-ruby/bin/solvebio.rb

 will get you into a solvebio irb shell.
-Just about any file in the project can be run standalone demos that Ruby file.
+Just about any Ruby file in the project can be run standalone, and when done so, it demos that Ruby code.

 # Demo code and Documentation

-See the folder demo for ready-to-run examples.
+See the [folder demo](https://github.com/rocky/solvebio-ruby/tree/master/demo) for ready-to-run examples.

-The [biosolve Python API documentation](https://www.solvebio.com/docs/api/?python) has examples.
+The [SolveBio Python API documentation](https://www.solvebio.com/docs/api/?python) has examples.
 Change Python's `import solvebio`, to Ruby's `require 'solvebio'`.
 And anywhere you see `biosolve.`, change that to `BioSolve::`.
-For example:
+For example, Python's:

     solvebio.Depository.retrieve("ClinVar").versions()

-becomes:
+becomes Ruby's:

     BioSolve::Depository.retrieve("ClinVar").versions()